Quatermass and the Pit (film)

-It was directed by Roy Ward Baker and stars Andrew Keir in the title role as Professor Bernard Quatermass, replacing Brian Donlevy, who played the role in the two earlier films.
-James Donald, Barbara Shelley and Julian Glover appear in co-starring roles.
 The film opened in November 1967 to favourable reviews, and remains generally well regarded.

 Plot

 Workers building an extension to the London Underground at Hobbs End dig up a skull.
-Palaeontologist Dr Matthew Roney identifies it as a five-million-year-old apeman, more ancient than previous finds.
+Palaeontologist Dr. Matthew Roney identifies it as a five-million-year-old apeman, more ancient than previous finds.
 Part of a metallic object is uncovered nearby.
 Believing it to be an unexploded bomb from the London blitz, they call in an army bomb disposal team.

 Meanwhile, Professor Bernard Quatermass learns that his plans for the colonisation of the Moon are to be taken over by the military, who want to establish missile bases in space.
 Colonel Breen is assigned to Quatermass's British Experimental Rocket Group.
 When the bomb disposal team call for Breen's assistance, Quatermass accompanies him to the site.
-When another skull is found within a chamber of the "bomb", they realise that the object itself must also be five million years old.
+When another skull is found within a chamber of the "bomb", they realise that the object must also be five million years old.
 Noting the ship's imperviousness to heat, Quatermass suspects it is of alien origin.

 Roney's assistant, Barbara Judd, goes to the site with Quatermass.
 She becomes intrigued by the name of the area, recalling that "Hob" is an old name for the Devil.
 A policeman mentions a legend that the bombed-out house opposite the station is haunted.
 All three go there to investigate.
 Quatermass and Barbara later find historical accounts of hauntings and other spectral appearances going back centuries, coinciding with disturbances of the ground around Hobbs End.